~TRY IT OUT! FIRST ONES FREE. SEE CLASS REGISTRATION FOR DETAILS~

 This beginner guide covers the basics every new skater should know before starting their skating journey.

-There are two primary categories of roller skates: quad skates and inline skates.
-Each category includes several specialized types depending on how the skates are used.
+There are two primary categories of skates: quad skates and inline skates.
+Each category includes several specialized types depending on which discipline the skate are used for.
+Working with an informed instructor can help new skaters to avoid buying equipment that doesn’t match their skating needs or goals.

 According to skate manufacturers like Riedell Skates, there are several different styles of quad skates designed for specific skating disciplines.

 Safety First - Always wear full protective gear when learning.
-A helmet, wrist guards, knee pads, and elbow pads significantly reduce the risk of injury while practicing.
+We do not "pad shame" at Doomsday.
+If you show up in bubble wrap ready to roll, we don't care.
+However, helmet, wrist guards, knee pads, and elbow pads can significantly reduce the risk of injury.

 The Ready Position